It’s been an

 mean to bash the other great talents that have played Batman in the past, as

-they all have their own strengths they bring to the character.
+they all have their own strengths to bring to the character.
 It’s just that

 for me, Kevin Conroy is so memorized in the role that it’s impossible for me to